gocodeup/rest-blog/src/main/resources/curriculum/i-intro/2-setup.md

 Throughout the course of this module, we will be building a blogging application.

-Our application will eventually have the following features:

-- Any user can view the blog posts.
-- Users can create an account.
-- Logged in users can create posts.
-- Logged in users can edit and delete their own posts.

 Building this application will allow you to learn how Spring handles basic CRUD operations, as well as user authentication.
 In addition, you can use your blog as a personal site to show off your Java and JavaScript chops!